hp6000x/backup.sh/README.md

 in a config file, either saved as /etc/hp6000_backup.conf or as the filename specified at execution time.

 Additionally, added an interactive setup routine to create initial config file from user input, with defaults

+Finally, script can now update itself if the version hosted at github changes.